srikanta171/Design_of_FIFO_buffer/README.md

-# Designing a FIFO Buffer - A Professional Guide
+# Designing a FIFO Buffer

 ## Introduction